jjatria/cpran-www/docs/plugins/selection/index.md

 However, despite selections being so important for the Praat workflow, there are few features geared specifically to complex selection management.
-The "selection" plugin aims to fill that void.
+The "selection" plugin aims to fill that void by providing a number of [procedures](#procedures) to manipulate selections, and a set of [scripts](#scripts) that encapsulate some of the more common use cases, and showcase some possible applications of the plugin.

 ## Overview